justinkeung1018/java-past-papers/2016 Interim (Concurrent nine tails)/README.md

 ```
 WeightedEdge edge = new WeightedEdge(res.newIndex, index, res.numFlips);
 ```
 Otherwise the function will actually be `generateChildren` and the parent-child relationship of the weighted edges will be all wrong.
-Although it makes more sense for it to be `generateChildren` since we are constructing an MST with the target configuration as the root node, so I think inconsistencies in the spec are to blame.
+Although it makes more sense for it to be `generateChildren` since we are constructing a shortest path tree (not an MST, as mentioned in the spec) with the target configuration as the root node, so I think inconsistencies in the spec are to blame.